Constellations in prime elements of number fields: Relative multidimensional theorem

 where we recall $k=a_{r+1}-\sum_{i\in[r]}a_i$.
 By the upper bound in Lemma~\ref{lem:phi^(-1)-bound} and the assumptions $0\in S$ and $S=-S$, we have

 The last equality holds because the summand can be non-zero only when $\alpha+kS\subseteq B\subseteq\calZ(\bv,N)$ and because $S=-S$.
 Therefore we conclude

-This completes the proof of Theorems~\ref{thm:RMST} and \ref{theorem=weighted-counting}. \end{proof} A slight modification of the argument in the proof above yields the following result.
-Theorem~\ref{theorem=weighted-counting2} estimates a weighted expectation for a shape $S$ satisfying the conditions of a standard shape \emph{except} `$S=-S$'; in this case, we allow the scaling factor also to be negative for the estimation.
-This theorem enables us to obtain the estimate of the numbers of arithmetic progressions of length $k$ in Theorem~\ref{theorem=BanachGreenTao}, even for the case where $k$ is even. \begin{theorem} In the setting of Theorem~$\ref{thm:RMST}$, instead of assuming $S$ is a standard shape, we only assume that a finite subset $S\subseteq \calZ$ generates $\calZ $ as a $\ZZ $-module, and that $0\in S$.
+This completes the proof of Theorems~\ref{thm:RMST} and \ref{theorem=weighted-counting}. \end{proof} A slight modification of the argument in the proof above yields the following variant, Theorem~\ref{theorem=weighted-counting2}.
+It estimates a weighted expectation in the situation where the shape $S$ is not assumed to satisfy the condition `$S=-S$' but instead the scaling factor is allowed to be negative.
+This theorem enables us to allow the length $k$ of arithmetic progression in Theorem~\ref{theorem=BanachGreenTao} to be even as well. \begin{theorem} In the setting of Theorem~$\ref{thm:RMST}$, instead of assuming $S$ is a standard shape, we only assume that a finite subset $S\subseteq \calZ$ generates $\calZ $ as a $\ZZ $-module, and that $0\in S$.
 Then we have that

 \end{theorem} \begin{proof} Almost all parts of the proof of Theorem~\ref{theorem=weighted-counting} remain to work under the current weaker assumptions on $S$.
 However, since the condition `$S=-S$' is dropped, the estimate of the left-hand side of \eqref{equation=k-part} may not hold in the original form.
 This is the only point to be modified in the present proof; the modification can be done in the following manner.